-After making soft pretzels at home recently (recipe coming soon!), I couldn't help but think about that dip and set out to make my own.
+After making these olive oil soft pretzels at home recently, I couldn't help but think about that dip and set out to make my own.
 I was hoping the taste would be in the same ball park as the restaurant version, but wasn't expecting an exact dupe like this recipe turned out to be!
 Yessssssss.

 This dip is best served immediately as the cheese will make it harden as it cools.
 We had leftovers, so we refrigerated the dip and then reheated it on the stovetop over low heat, stirring/whisking until it became smooth again.
 Perfect!

 - Definitely use smoked gouda (versus other, non-smoked gouda varieties) for this recipe.
 Since there are just a few simple ingredients here, the smokiness is a welcome and necessary flavor.